 Krystle is an avid foodie and has enjoyed working on some of the largest food brands around, including Kellogg’s, McDonald’s, and Chili’s.
 When she isn’t taking care of business you can find her weaving, making music, or journaling.

 Santiago “Bo” Botello has been at this for a while.
 He’s worked on some really great accounts like Pespi, AT&T, Nissan, Heineken, Southwest Airlines, Gatorade, 7-11, Wrangler and Dannon just to name a few.
 Much of his experience has been bilingual production work though he doesn’t speak Spanish.
 How does that work?

 A Native-born Texan, Bo lives in Dallas, calls Ft.
 Worth home and loves road trips to Austin for bbq and a Shiner or two.
 He has a Great Pyrenees at home and a daughter in Montreal.
 He loves to cook and is pretty good at it.
 He was “a fat, Italian chef” in a previous life according to his daughter.
-For fun and as a creative outlet, Bo has a Photo Everyday blog that he’s been doing for over two years.
+For fun and as a creative outlet, Bo has a Photo Everyday blog that he’s been doing for over five years.
 So he almost always has his camera or at least his iPhone with him.
 Just in case.

 Since the dawn of time, or at least MTV, Alan Daniel has both art directed and designed his way through such major brands as Pepsi, Frito-Lay, Sony, Pizza Hut and Ikea.
 Branding, promotional advertising, packaging design and merchandising are all in his toolbox.

 Currently residing in north Dallas with an eye towards moving somewhat more north Dallas, Alan can be seen frequently chasing his twin toddler boys and reminding them quite loudly to keep their collective hands off his “stuff.”
 Wife Anne ignores as best she can.